jgable/grunt-lesslint/README.md

 Lint your [LESS](http://lesscss.org/) files using
 [CSS Lint](http://csslint.net/) from [Grunt](http://gruntjs.com/).

-This plugin compiles LESS files to CSS and then runs the CSS through CSS Lint and then maps the error output from CSS Lint back to the original LESS line number.
+This plugin compiles your LESS files, runs the generated CSS through CSS Lint, and outputs the offending LESS line for any CSS Lint errors found.

 ## Installing